 - 2KO2 + 2H2O → 2KOH + H2O2 + O2

-The hydroxides are alkaline which react with carbon dioxide to carbonates.
+The hydroxides are alkaline and react with carbon dioxide to carbonate.

 2NaOH + CO2 → Na2CO3 + H2O

-Sulphates except lithium are soluble in water.
-Sulphates can be reduced by carbon to sulphide.
-Forms double salts with trivalent metal sulphates (alum).
+Sulphates, except lithium, are soluble in water.
+Sulphates can be reduced by carbon to sulphide, forming double salts with trivalent metal sulphates (alum).

 2MNO3 → 2MNO2 + O2

 Alkali metals react vigorously with all the halogens to form solid ionic halides with a definite crystal structure.
 Reactivity decreases from fluorine to iodine.
-Lithium halides are an exception with more covalent bonding because of the high polarization of the small covalent ion on the electron cloud of the halogen anion as indicated by the Fajan’s rule.
+Lithium halides are an exception, with more covalent bonding because of the high polarization of the small covalent ion on the electron cloud of the halogen anion, as indicated by Fajan’s rule.